vsee/oclBenchNetworkMapper/README.md

 The displayed GUI has control elements in the upper part and two graphs displaying energy consumption (left) and execution performance (right).
 * Two combo boxes allow the selection of a benchmark and a corresponding workload.
 * Pressing the ```Run``` button executes the selected benchmark with the given workload on the available servers using the specified workload mapper.
+* Pressing the ```Start Automatic``` button initiates an automatic mode.
+In this mode the client automatically executes the selected benchmark over and over on the available servers.
+The dataset size is selected randomly for each execution.
 * Execution results of all servers are combined and displayed in the two charts.
 * The ```mapper``` series shows execution results using the device mapping made by the client.
 * Additionally, a graph is displayed for each possible combination of CPU or GPU depending on available servers.
 This allows comparing mapper results to alternative combinations.
 For example, the mapper executes a workload on the GPU of server 1 and the CPU of server 2.
 Alternative mappings for all combinations of server 1 and 2 as well as GPU or CPU are displayed for comparisson.